Why Would a Construction Loan Be Denied?

 If your preferred contractor lacks certain credentials, they may be able to obtain them.
 A contractor who's been operating without a bond, for example, can often secure one within 2-4 weeks.

-Debt-to-Income Ratio Problems
+What Is Debt-to-Income Ratio Problems?

 Your debt-to-income (DTI) ratio measures monthly debt payments against gross monthly income.
 Construction lenders typically require DTI below 43-45%, though some prefer 36% or lower.